djesmond/AgileField/README.md

 ```
 All validators must return this object.
 This allows for a field to have more than just a simple true or false state.
-You can write custom validators, that can provide richier feedback to the user.
+You can write custom validators, that can provide richer feedback to the user.
 ```javascript
 function validator(input) {
   if(input.length === 0) {